rickapps/upload-multiple-images/UploadFilesMVC/README.txt

+﻿Instructions for UploadFilesMVC Project

+First, right click on the Solution in Visual Studio Solution Explorer.
+Select 'Restore Client-Side Libraries' from the drop-down menu.
+This will download a copy of Font-Awesome and add it to the folder wwwroot/lib.
+Look at the file libman.json if you are curious how this is accomplished.

-﻿Before you can successfully run this website, you must create a SQL Server Express LocalDB Database.
+Now, before you can successfully run this website, you must create a SQL Server Express LocalDB Database.

 1).
 From the Visual Studio 2022 menu, select:
 Tools->NuGet Package Manager->Package Manager Console